tvooo/thesis/Design.md

 \label{fig:protosidebar}
 \end{figure}

 Each pane is entitled by the name of the scope.
-In case of function scope, the name of the function becomes the scope name (‚(anonymous function)‘ in the case of an unnamed function expression).
-In case of the global scope, the name is ‚GLOBAL‘.
+In case of function scope, the name of the function becomes the scope name (‘(anonymous function)’ in the case of an unnamed function expression).
+In case of the global scope, the name is ‘GLOBAL’.
 Underneath the title, the names of all identifiers defined within the scope are listed, along with certain attribute annotations.

 * Function parameters are listed first.
-They appear with the annotation „param“, set in smaller text size to the right.
+They appear with the annotation “param”, set in smaller text size to the right.
 * General variables follow the parameters.
 If they are not shadowed, they have no annotations.
 * Functions are the last entities in the list.
-They are connotated with a pair of parantheses ‚()‘.
+They are connotated with a pair of parantheses ‘()’.

 The listed identifiers show also if they are hoisted, shadowed, or if they shadow other identifiers.
 This is indicated by different stylistic changes.